ryfylke-react-as/toast/README.md

 ## Quick guide

-You can render the toasts using either `useToasts` or `ToastProvider`, returned from `initToast`. `ToastProvider` uses `useToasts` internally, and is just a convenient wrapper.
+You can render the toasts using either

+- `useToasts` (React hook)
+- `ToastProvider` (HOC / convenient wrapper for hook)
+- `subscribeToToasts` (Event listener for use outside of React)

+These are returned from `initToast`.
+We recommend using either `useToasts` or `ToastProvider` when using this library with React.

 ```tsx
 // toast.ts